Avondale Shipyard

 - Joseph Hilburn worked at Avondale in the 1960s and received a diagnosis of mesothelioma in 2017.
 He filed a lawsuit against Avondale and also several asbestos manufacturers, including Eagle Asbestos and Packing Co. and McCarty Corporation.
 His case is currently in federal court.[3]

 - In 2015, Claude Gordon, Jr. and his wife filed a lawsuit against Huntington Ingalls and several other asbestos manufacturers and insurers.
 He worked at Avondale Shipyard as a manual laborer from 1963 to 1974.
-In his job he did a lot of grinding, painting, and sandblasting, actions that could stir up asbestos fibers.
-He now has respiratory illnesses he believes asbestos caused.[4]
+In his job, he did a lot of grinding, painting, and sandblasting, actions that could stir up asbestos fibers.
+He now has respiratory illnesses he believes asbestos caused.[5]

 - Edward Joseph, Jr. sued Eagle, a supplier of asbestos materials, and others over his diagnosis of asbestosis.
 His father worked at Avondale Shipyard, and he claims he brought asbestos fibers home on his clothing.
 He also later worked at Avondale and believes he suffered further exposure.[5]

-These cases are just a few of those that involve Avondale in some way.
-Many of the lawsuits are against manufacturers rather than Avondale, but the shipyard also has responsibility for exposure.
 If you worked at Avondale, don’t hesitate to contact an asbestos lawyer.
 Even if you don’t have symptoms now, you could have damage related to exposure.
 A lawyer can help you get medical screenings and take legal action.

-Dave has been a mesothelioma Patient Advocate for over 10 years.
+Page EditorDave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.